topnguyen/Elect/README.md

 - Localization
     + ***[On Plan]** Elect.Localization.Json: Localization with resource in separate Json files.*
     + ***[On Plan]** Elect.Localization.Dashboard: Support manage Elect.Localization.Json via a Dashboard with securiry check support.*

+## Samples

+Please access "samples" folder in this repo to explore example for each library.

 ## License
 Elect.Core is licensed under the [MIT License](LICENSE).